loftwah/tech-101/git/drills/4-git-clone/README.md

 # Git Clone: Cloning an Existing Git Repository

-This drill will help you or your students learn how to clone an existing Git repository, view repository information, pull changes from the remote repository, and branch and merge changes.
+This drill will help you or your team learn how to clone an existing Git repository, view repository information, pull changes from the remote repository, and branch and merge changes.

 ## Cloning a Git Repository